probinso/color-pollution/README.md

 ![Pinhole Camera](https://upload.wikimedia.org/wikipedia/commons/thumb/3/3b/Pinhole-camera.svg/2000px-Pinhole-camera.svg.png)

 ## Waves
 Although thinking of **electromagnetic radiation** in the form of rays is helpful, it is an incomplete view of the world.
 We see this when we take a white light and shine it at a prism.
 If the light was traveling as a ray, then the light that leaves the prism would come out as white as well.
 This is not the case.
-We find that, in fact, white light is a composite of colors that all bend at different angles when leaving with a prism, as a product of actually being insident to the prism at different angles.
+We find that, in fact, white light is a composite span of wavelengths which bend at different angles in different mediums.

 ![Prism Expiriment](http://www-psych.stanford.edu/~lera/psych115s/notes/lecture5/images/floyd.jpg)